Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Discussion

-\textbf{Robot Anthropomorphism:} Anthropomorphism of robots is a well-known factor in robot design with its prominent and unwanted uncanny valley effect \cite{Mori201298}.
-A rich body of research already showed effects of antrophomorphisation on perception and acceptance \cite{siegel2009persuasive, Roesler2021}.
-While in this review, a clear effect of anthropomorphism was not derivable, multiple mechanisms are envisionable: At the interface level, higher anthropomorphism could enhance an intuitive interaction, freeing mental capacity otherwise needed for the interaction, which could in turn foster a feeling of independence and choice.
-On the other hand, anthropomorphic robots could, at some point, be perceived as threats related to one's own abilities and could create a feeling of paternalism \cite{coghlan2021}.
-Additionally, human-like features could blur the line between robots being perceived as tools and robots being perceived as living beings, which might entail deception or unwanted user behaviour like divergence from one's own values \cite{Hegel2008574,DANG2024123683, bao2023mitigating}.
-Decision on the level of anthropomorphism and on which features to anthropomorphise should therefore be given considerable thought.
+\textbf{Robot Anthropomorphism:} Anthropomorphism is a well-known design factor, including the often undesirable uncanny valley effect \cite{Mori201298}.
+Extensive research has shown that anthropomorphism can shape perception and acceptance \cite{siegel2009persuasive, Roesler2021}.
+In this review, no clear effect emerged for either sense of agency or human autonomy, yet several mechanisms are plausible.
+At the interface level, greater anthropomorphism may enhance intuitiveness and free cognitive resources, fostering feelings of independence and choice.
+Conversely, anthropomorphic robots may be perceived as threats to one’s abilities or as paternalistic \cite{coghlan2021}.
+Human-like features can also blur the line between robots as tools and as living beings, potentially encouraging deception or undesirable user behaviour, such as diverging from one’s own values \cite{Hegel2008574, DANG2024123683, bao2023mitigating}.
+Decisions about the level and specific features of anthropomorphism, therefore, warrant careful consideration.

-\textbf{Robot Adaptiveness:} Robots' adaptiveness to users' needs and wishes will inherently lead to improved autonomy and agency perception, but only if performed based on successful interventions, design choices and individual differences.
-This is shown by the diverse results presented in this review.
-For example, additional choice was implemented in multiple studies, but did not increase autonomy perception in every case.
-Henkemans et al. proved that adopting recommendations and guidelines from other contexts (i.e. educational practices) can be a good starting point to design autonomy-fostering robots \cite{henkemans2017}.
+\textbf{Robot Adaptiveness:} Robots’ adaptiveness to users’ needs can enhance human autonomy, but only when guided by effective interventions, sound design choices, and sensitivity to individual differences.
+The mixed results in this review illustrate the challenge.
+Henkemans et al. showed that adopting recommendations from related domains (e.g., educational practice) can be a useful starting point for designing robots that foster human autonomy \cite{henkemans2017}.
+As noted by Formosa, the nature of the choice offered (meaningful vs. unimportant) is crucial \cite{formosa2021robot}.
+Simply adding options does not necessarily increase human autonomy \cite{sinai2022}.
+Although we did not identify HRI studies examining adaptiveness effects on sense of agency, HCI findings indicate that technological or algorithmic assistance does not monotonically increase sense of agency \cite{coyle2012did, ueda2021influence}.
+Instead, a threshold or tipping point appears beyond which assistance becomes counterproductive.
+Similar HRI experiments could help calibrate adaptiveness so that assistance remains below this tipping point..